-- a) All layover should be avoided as most countries still at high risk. - b) Whenever layover is approved the following should be considered: - 1.
-Layover should be minimal (not exceeding 24 hours). - 2.
+- a) All layover should be avoided as most countries still at high risk. - b) If crews need to layover or transit at an outstation, air operators should coordinate with the concerned State public health authorities and implement the following: - 1.
+Layover should be minimal. - 2.
 Hotel should only be inside the airport or safe hotel nearby the airport. - 3.
 Transportation should be through a contracted provider known to the airline and public transport or taxis should be avoided. - 4.
-Crew are not allowed to leave hotel and airline should accordingly establish a monitoring process. - 5.
+Crew are not allowed to leave hotel and airline should accordingly establish a monitoring process as per point 7 and 8. - 5.
 Food should be delivered in the room and access to buffet, bar and restaurant should not be allowed. - 6.
 No visiting or visitors should be allowed. - 7.
-Leaving premises should not be allowed unless medical emergency.
+Leaving premises should not be allowed unless medical emergency and the commander's permission is obtained. - 8.
+Crew must comply with Covid-19 preventive measures and the local Health Authorities requirements while outside the hotel premises.